2ftg/literf/Readme.md

 NanoVNA v2, they use Maxcend switches and later also MS5351M.
 https://github.com/nanovna-v2/NanoVNA2

+Other Maxcend RF swithces are also available on LCSC.net (https://lcsc.com/products/RF-Switches_980.html?brand=11684)

-Some parts selection logic I have used:
+#### Some parts selection logic I have used:
 Needs to be cheaper than what it's replacing.
 If not cheaper, then more available.
 If possible, already used and thus qualified by somebody else.
 Possibly lower risk of surprises that way.